ex-punctis/ex-punctis.github.io/_posts/2019-03-07-Not-so-random.md

-**Credits:** I got the idea from PBS Digital Studios Infinite Series on YouTube (a highly recommended channel!).
+**Credits:** I got the idea from [PBS Infinite Series channel](https://www.youtube.com/channel/UCs4aHmggTfFrpkPcWSaBN9g/videos) on YouTube (a highly recommended channel!).
 One of the videos linked [this demo](http://people.ischool.berkeley.edu/~nick/aaronson-oracle/) which inspired me to experiment with the idea.
 I didn't dig deeply, but it seems my implementation (5-grams) ended up the same (or at least very similar).
 I've also tried 3-grams, 4-grams, and adaptive n-grams (n<6), but it seemed they did no better than the current 5-gram model.
 Although, to be honest, I didn't have the time to do thorough testing, so I may be wrong.
 The plot is powered by [plotly.js](https://plot.ly/javascript/).

 **Source:** [github repository](https://github.com/ex-punctis/not-so-random)